RafaelaFernandes/C214_Flutter/README.md

 ### 📣 Installation

 A step by step guide that will tell you how to get the development environment up and running.
+Make sure you have Android Studio and Flutter Already installed on your machine!

 ```
 $ git clone https://github.com/RafaelaFernandes/C214_Flutter.git
 $ flutter create .
-`` if needed to install Dart SDK run the following on your powershell with admin level: ``
+if needed to install Dart SDK run the following on your powershell with admin level:
 $ choco install dart-sdk
 ```